zordsdavini/dotfiles-old/README.md

-# dotfiles
+# Zordsdavini dotfiles

-Place to save configs
+Place to save configs and use with fork of LARBS [https://github.com/LukeSmithxyz/LARBS] to restore my environment